kevkaleido/kevs_blog1/src/content/blog/Immortal fish drama.md

 **Angro:**
 Oh, spare me the sob story, Melan!
 Enough of your endless whining about the beauty of vulnerability and the pangolin's tragic irony!
 Let's cut through the poetic crap and talk about the real freaks of nature—the angriest, most hardcore, bat-crap-crazy beasts to ever roam this planet!

-*He jabs a finger at the audience, his voice dripping with intensity.*

 I'm talking about the <a class="subtle-green" href="https://animals.sandiegozoo.org/animals/honey-badger-ratel">honey badger!</a> Yeah, you heard me!
 The nastiest piece of work in the animal kingdom.
 This little psycho doesn't give a damn about death, romance, or your philosophical nonsense.
 It takes on lions, cobras, and anything else dumb enough to cross its path.

-*He spreads his arms wide, as if daring the world itself to challenge him, his voice rising like thunder.*

 Honey badger is nature's middle finger to the concept of fear!
 And you, Fia—yeah, I see you trembling over there—should take notes.
 Maybe then you'd stop hiding in the shadows of your own neuroses!